NATS

 optional [string]

-List of fields that will be included in the encoded event.
+List of fields that are included in the encoded event.

 encoding.timestamp_format